basho/riak_kv/docs/NextGenREPL.md

 *External data format to be supported in fetch i.e. a fetch that would return a GET response, not a specific internal riak repl format*

 ...

+*Add prefix support for filters on source queue.
+Maybe add bucketname_exc and bucketname_inc to allow "all but bucket name" as well as "none but bucket name"*

+...

+*Add validation functions for tokenised inputs (peer list on rpel sink, queue definitions on repl source).
+Startup should fail due to invalid config*